 My little man is growing up.
 Literally, I feel like he grows an inch every other day.
 He is constantly talking about “being big” and “growing tall,” so I wanted to make a little something for his room to help track the progress of these incredible growth spurts.

-I’d seen a few different growth charts floating around the internet.
+I’d seen a few different growth charts floating around the internet, the nicest being made from materials gotten at cutmyplastic.co.uk.
 When putting together his train room (final pictures coming soon!), I looked up many options to buy a chart for his room, but they were all just a bit cost prohibitive for me.
 Enter the DIY revolution.
 I wanted to make something we could bring with us when we move to different houses and that would stand the test of time in both durability and in decor.

 This giant ruler growth chart would be a great addition to any room.
 It is easy to make and takes a few hours of an afternoon (mostly time to let stain and paint dry).